SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Prerequisites: Security, Cybersecurity, Honeypots, LLMs

 Prominent examples include OpenAI's GPT series~\cite{openai_models}, Meta's Llama family~\cite{meta_llama}, and Google's Gemini models~\cite{google_gemini}.
 Furthermore, specialized LLMs are being developed for security applications, such as the offensive security-focused WhiteRabbitNeo \cite{whiterabbitneo} and research into cybersecurity-tuned LLMs \cite{jaffal2025ai}.
 The rapid expansion of LLM research is documented in various surveys~\cite{fan2023bibliometric, qiao2022reasoning, zhao2023survey}.
 LLMs are often augmented with tools, such as a web search capability or a Python interpreter, that allow for greater functionality.
 Of particular use are retrieval-augmented generation (RAG) systems, in which an LLM queries a vector store database to gain extended context.

-The ability of LLMs to rapidly generate content that deceives humans has ignited exploration of their use in cybersecurity, both for offensive purposes~\cite{gupta2023chatgpt, Spitzner2002, valeros2023attacker, heckel2024countering, reworr2025llmagenthoneypotmonitoring} and, as examples discussed in Section \ref{sec:llm-honeypot}, for defensive ones.
-A clear dichotomy exists in use between large proprietary models accessible via API for usually per-token fees and open-weight LLMs that can be run locally, but are generally less capable.
+The ability of LLMs to rapidly generate content that deceives humans has ignited exploration of their use in cybersecurity, both for offensive purposes~\cite{gupta2023chatgpt, Spitzner2002, valeros2023attacker, heckel2024countering, reworr2025llmagenthoneypotmonitoring} and, as discussed in Section \ref{sec:llm-honeypot}, for defensive ones.
+A clear dichotomy exists in use between large proprietary models accessible via API and open-weight LLMs that can be run locally, but are generally less capable.